 3-20.
 Different commands will have different information needs and reporting requirements.
 To facilitate trust between allies and the U.S., it will be necessary to be aware of what these are and be able to relay all necessary information that would be relevant to allies and partners.
-The knowledge that a command, is able to identify, report, and track legally significant incidents even during interoperable operations increases trust and confidence between allies and partners.
+Commands, knowing they are able to identify report and track legally significant incidents even during interoperable operations, increases trust and confidence between allies and partners.